-Healthcare worker sanctioned every week for fraudulent billing
+Healthcare worker sanctioned every week on average for fraudulent billing

 In the first nine months of the year, the administrative tribunals of the Medical Evaluation and Inspection Service (DGEC) issued rulings in 44 cases.
 In 39 of them, repayment was demanded and/or a fine imposed, equivalent to more than one sanctioned provider per week.
 In total, 4.8 million euro in undue payments was reclaimed and a further 4.5 million euro in fines imposed.

 The offences span the full spectrum of healthcare professions.
-Some practitioners overcharged by only a few thousand euro, others by several hundred thousand.
+Some practitioners overcharged by a few thousand euros, others by several hundred thousand.
 In multiple files, the individuals involved had already been flagged for previous irregularities.

-Public broadcaster VRT also points to older cases, including a doctor under investigation since 2019 for fraud amounting to nearly 2 million euro, and a dentist on the authorities’ radar since 2002, linked to more than 600,000 euro in irregular billing.
+Public broadcaster VRT also points to older cases, including a doctor under investigation since 2019 for fraud amounting to nearly 2 million euros, and a dentist on the authorities’ radar since 2002, linked to more than 600,000 euros in irregular billing.

 The nurse arrested this week had already been the subject of action in 2017, when an investigation led to an official report and a substantial fine.
-The affair has caused considerable controversy, prompting Health minister Frank Vandenbroucke (Vooruit) to address parliament on Thursday.
+The affair has caused considerable controversy, prompting Health minister Frank Vandenbroucke of Vooruit to address parliament on Thursday.

-Since 2017, the RIZIV’s supervisory body has launched three investigations into the fraudulent nurse, who has been on the Houthulst municipal council for Vlaams Belang since last year.
+Since 2017, Riziv's supervisory body has launched three investigations into the fraudulent nurse, who has been on the Houthulst municipal council for Vlaams Belang since last year.
 Vandenbroucke revealed this information in a timeline that he presented to Parliament following Thursday's plenary session.

 Related News